Why this matters

 Trust note

-FinlyLife provides educational financial planning guidance and is designed to reduce fake confidence by showing the data used and calling out missing inputs.
+FinlyLife provides financial planning guidance and helps avoid false confidence by showing the data used and calling out missing info.
 It is not a registered investment advisor and does not provide investment, tax, or legal advice.

-See the planning workflow, not just the answer text.
+See the planning workflow, not just a polished answer.

-The demo is the fastest way to see the difference between generic chat output and a household planning workflow grounded in a real baseline.
+The demo is the fastest way to see the difference between generic chat output and a planning workflow tied to real household inputs.